ben-ruhlig/svelte-app-profile/README.md

 I need to figure out how to use github actions or this task.
 - Task #1: Fix the issue with the overall page height.
 Use the other websites as an example.
 The footer should become visible shortly after scrolling down, but the middle section (body) should continue to scroll downwards.
+- Change LinkedIn icon in top naviation panel to have a white background in the image.

+Add some Reactivity
+- Reactivity: Create a drop-down menu from the projects layout to go straight to that particular project.
+If just to main project is selected, set a default project variable for the slug.
+- Create grey shading on the navigation bar to indicate which page the user is on.

 ## Creating a project